Rotorua and Hawke's Bay serial groper Jason Trembath released on parole again - NZ Herald

 Trembath admitted he had access to the internet at home although he said he had not used it.
 He also stated that he had access to various devices.
 He said some of those belonged to him.

-In a decision released to the media today, the Parole Board has allowed Trembath to be released again but it was his "last chance".
+In a decision released to the media on August 11, the Parole Board has allowed Trembath to be released again but it was his "last chance".

 The decision said: "That is on the basis that we are not, in this instance, satisfied that risk to the community safety is undue.
 Mr Trembath will, however, need to be clear that he's distinctly on a last chance as far as the Parole Board is concerned."